dabadav/BioMol-Project/README.md

 We will first perform a **blastx** of the contig, against the *nr database* to get some insight of the possible *gene* it might code, and the *species* it belongs.
   - https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastx&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome

+> We download the aa sequence of the first protein match into a fasta format file called "[CAEBREN_29266.fa](https://github.com/dantekali/BioMol-Project/blob/main/CAEBREN_29266.fa)".
+>

 | Select for downloading or viewing reports |                         Description                          |       Scientific Name       | Max Score | Total Score | Query Cover | E value | Per.
 Ident | Acc.
 Length | Accession  |
 | :---------------------------------------: | :----------------------------------------------------------: | :-------------------------: | :-------: | :---------: | :---------: | :-----: | :--------: | :---------: | :--------: |
 |        Select seq gb\|EGT37340.1\|        | hypothetical protein **CAEBREN_29266** [Caenorhabditis brenneri] | **Caenorhabditis brenneri** |   1335    |    1413     |     24%     |   0.0   |   86.87%   |     754     | EGT37340.1 |